 The number of power states implemented by a controller is returned in the Number of Power States Supported (NPSS) field in the Identify Controller data structure.
 A controller shall support at least one power state and may optionally support up to a total of 32 power states.
-Power states are contiguously numbered starting with zero such that each subsequent power state consumes less or equal power than the previous state.
+Power states are contiguously numbered starting with zero such that each subsequent power state consumes less than or equal to the maximum power consumed in the previous state.
 Thus, power state zero indicates the maximum power that the NVM subsystem is capable of consuming.

-Associated with each power state is a Power State Descriptor in the Identify Controller data structure (see Figure 83).
-The descriptors for all implemented power states may be viewed as forming a table as shown in Figure 183 for a controller with seven implemented power states.
+Associated with each power state is a Power State Descriptor in the Identify Controller data structure (refer to Figure 91).
+The descriptors for all implemented power states may be viewed as forming a table as shown in Figure 216 for a controller with seven implemented power states.
 The Maximum Power (MP) field indicates the instantaneous maximum power that may be consumed in that state.
 The controller may employ autonomous power management techniques to reduce power consumption below this level, but under no circumstances is power allowed to exceed this level.